eibex/reaction-light/README.md

 Any admin can edit old embeds, even if they were originally created by another admin.

 ## Updating
+You can view new features in the [changelog](https://github.com/eibex/reaction-light/blob/master/CHANGELOG.md).

 If you set a system channel in `config.ini`, your bot will check for new versions from this repository.
 If updates are available a message is sent briefly outlining the update process.
 This process varies depending on how you installed the bot.

 ### Updating a git install